Want to watch 24 James Bond movies for $1,000?

-(KXAN) — Not paying $1,007 seems like a missed opportunity — still, you could earn quite a few moneypennies just for watching the world’s most famous secret agent in all 24 of his big-screen adventures.
+Not paying $1,007 seems like a missed opportunity — still, you could earn quite a few pennies just for watching the world’s most famous secret agent in all 24 of his big-screen adventures.

 You have to do it in 30 days.